Vanderbilt fires coach Derek Mason in his 7th season

 “While this was a difficult decision, but I know this change is necessary,” athletic director Candice Lee said in a statement.
 “We wish Derek and his entire family the best.”

+Mason did not immediately respond to text messages from The Associated Press seeking comment.

-Mason was hired in 2014 as Vanderbilt’s 28th coach, replacing James Franklin when he left for Penn State.
+Hired in 2014 as Vanderbilt’s 28th coach, Mason replaced James Franklin when he left for Penn State.
 Mason came to Vanderbilt after being associate head coach and defensive coordinator at Stanford.
 He became the first Vanderbilt coach since the 1920s to beat in-state rival Tennessee three straight seasons.

+He guided the Commodores to a bowl twice in three seasons, the last clinched with a 38-13 rout of Tennessee in November 2018.
+Athletic director Malcolm Turner, who was on the job for barely a year, gave Mason a contract extension within his first month on the job in February 2019.

+Turner gave Mason his support again late during the 2019 season, but Turner resigned in February.
+Lee was named the interim athletic director before Vanderbilt took off the interim title in May.

-But with the Southeastern Conference playing only league games this season, Vanderbilt is 0-8 and on the verge of the first winless season in school history after a 41-0 loss to Missouri.
+Because of the coronavirus pandemic, the Southeastern Conference is playing only league games this season.
+Vanderbilt came into the season having lost four consecutive SEC games, a skid now at 12 with the Commodores at 0-8 and on the verge of the first winless season in school history after a 41-0 loss to Missouri.

+“I take full responsibility,” Mason said following the loss to Missouri, Vanderbilt’s fifth by double digits this season.

+Mason hired Fitch and a new defensive coordinator after last season.
+Then he had at least seven players opt out, with eight others transferring this year.
+Linebacker Dmitri Moore opted out, then changed his mind before deciding to transfer after playing in a loss to then-No. 6 Florida.

 The most notable thing to happen this season for Vanderbilt came Saturday, when soccer goalkeeper Sarah Fuller became the first woman to play in a Power Five conference football game.

-Vanderbilt said the search for a new head coach will begin immediately.
+At 27-55, Mason leaves as the sixth-winningest coach in program history.
+Vanderbilt said the search for a new coach will begin immediately.

+The Commodores visit No. 11 Georgia (6-2) on Saturday.
+Vanderbilt also is working to reschedule its final home game against Tennessee, which was postponed by the SEC to help Missouri catch up on games played.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25